cwendorf/Sourcebook/Intro/apa-style/tables.md

 ## APA Style | Examples of Results in Tables

-In more complex examples – such as those with multiple outcome variables – it is often preferred to place statistical information in tables rather than in the text.
+In more complex examples – such as those with multiple outcome variables or multiple statistical tests – it is often preferable to place statistical information in tables rather than in the text.

 ### Descriptive Statistics with Correlations